-Although the alternative minimum tax (AMT) was intended to apply to high-income taxpayers who take advantage of loopholes (called "tax preferences" in the professional lingo), it can also apply to middle-income taxpayers who haven't planned their taxes thoroughly enough.
+Although the alternative minimum tax (AMT) was intended to apply to high-income taxpayers who take advantage of loopholes (called "tax preferences" in professional lingo), it can also apply to middle-income taxpayers who haven't planned their taxes thoroughly enough.
 In fact, the AMT is hitting more and more taxpayers each year, and without annual patches, it would increase taxes on millions of taxpayers.

 You're probably not familiar with all of the issues surrounding the AMT -- but in this case, ignorance isn't necessarily bliss.
 Let's take a few minutes to see where you and the AMT might meet.